Diagnosis of fucosidosis

 Severe and mild subgroups of fucosidosis, designated types I and II, have been described, although recent data suggests individual patients may represent a continuum within a wide spectrum of severity.
 The more severe type is characterized by infantile onset, rapid psychomotor regression, and severe neurologic deterioration.
 Additionally, dysostosis multiplex and elevated sweat sodium chloride are frequent findings.
 Death typically occurs within the first decade of life.
 Those with the milder phenotype express comparatively mild psychomotor and neurologic regression, radiologic signs of dysostosis multiplex, and skin lesions (angiokeratoma corporis diffusum).
 Normal sweat salinity, the presence of the skin lesions, and survival into adulthood most readily distinguish milder from more severe phenotypes.

-A diagnostic workup includes urine thin-layer chromatography (OLIGO/84340 Oligosaccharide Screen, Urine), which may reveal the characteristic banding pattern associated with fucosidosis.
-In addition, enzyme assay of alpha-L-fucosidosis can confirm the diagnosis.
+A diagnostic workup can include either urine thin-layer chromatography, which may reveal the characteristic banding pattern associated with fucosidosis, or a leukocyte oligosaccharidoses screen (OLIWB / Oligosaccharidoses Screen, Leukocytes), which may demonstrate low alpha-L-fucosidase activity.
+The fibroblast enzyme assay of alpha-L-fucosidosis can confirm the diagnosis.
 Enzyme analysis should be pursued in cases with strong clinical suspicion regardless of the urine screening result.
-Sequencing of the FUCA1 gene allows for detection of disease-causing mutations in affected patients and identification of familial mutations allows for testing of at-risk family members.
+Sequencing of FUCA1 allows for detection of disease-causing mutations in affected patients and identification of familial mutations allows for testing of at-risk family members.